d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

     scale_fill_grey()  #Make figure black and white
 ```

+3. Sketch the segmented bar plot created here.

+\vspace{1in}

-3. From the segmented bar plot, estimate the proportion of no myopia for those that used a Nightlight.
+4. From the segmented bar plot, estimate the proportion of no myopia for those that used a Nightlight.

 \vspace{0.5in}

-4. Which level of light has the highest proportion of `No Myopia`?
+5. Which level of light has the highest proportion of `No Myopia`?

 \vspace{0.5in}